Russell Broadbent: Politics

 Broadbent was an unsuccessful candidate for the Division of Streeton in the 1984 and 1987 federal elections.
-He first entered parliament for the marginal Division of Corinella in 1990, but lost to Labor's Alan Griffin in 1993.
-In 1996, he challenged Barry Cunningham in what was then the suburban-rural seat of McMillan, and won it after a very close race.
-He was defeated by Labor's Christian Zahra in 1998.
-Broadbent contested McMillan again in 2004 after a redistribution erased the Labor majority and made it notionally Liberal.
-He was re-elected on 24 November 2007, at the same time as the Coalition lost government, and has held the seat ever since.
+He first entered parliament as member for the marginal Division of Corinella at the 1990 federal election, but lost to Labor's Alan Griffin at the 1993 election.
+At the 1996 federal election, he challenged Barry Cunningham in what was then the suburban-rural seat of McMillan, and won it after a very close race, but was defeated by Labor's Christian Zahra at the 1998 election.
+Broadbent contested and was elected for McMillan again at the 2004 election, after a redistribution erased the Labor majority and made it notionally Liberal.
+He was re-elected at the 2007 federal election, at the same time as the Coalition lost government, and has held the seat ever since.
 He supported changing the name of his electorate to commemorate John Monash rather than Angus McMillan.